 BA Community Service 11 (YCPM-1D)

 This course is designed to involve students in a variety of service activities.
 These may include assisting students and teachers in any subject area.
 This course promotes personal growth of self and others and emphasizes the development of both organizational and leadership abilities.
 Students see their counsellor to get a form which they take to a staff member in order to sign up.
 Open to grade 11 and 12 students.

 BA Library Services 11 (YBMO-1B)

 This is a board-approved course which accepts grade 11 and 12 students and provides a work-like experience in a school library setting.
 Students acquire library specific clerical and technical skills and develop interpersonal skills working with peers and staff while working under a supervisor (Teacher/Librarian).
 Students develop the skill to be self-directed and to work independently.
 Students are assessed through self and teacher evaluation using the criteria set out in the course expectations.
 This course gives students an opportunity to acquire skills, attitudes and knowledge, which prepares them for the work environment and specifically to work in university or community libraries.
 It is hoped the students develop a sense of personal and social responsibility by providing service to others.

 BA Peer Tutoring 12B (YIPS-2B)

 This course is open to mature grade 11 and 12 students who are considering a career in teaching or in a human service field.
 The students will develop their communication, interpersonal and organizational skills while teaching students one to one or in small groups.
 Permission is required by the counsellor, resource teacher or subject teacher.

+Math Peer Tutoring - This is special section of the Peer Tutoring course that is open to mature grade 11 and 12 students who are interested in helping others specifically in math.
+Students will be placed in a math class to assist students, and will meet off timetable with a math teacher to develop their communication and interpersonal skills, as well as deepen their understanding of mathematics.
+Skills developed during this course are beneficial to those who are interested in tutoring or teaching.
+Please inform Ms. S. Chan if you are interested in taking this course.

 BA Peer Counselling 12 (YIPS-2C)

 Open to Grade 12 students only.
 Selection by application and interview.
 Goals of the course include learning communication skills, learning more about ourselves and understanding others, giving and receiving honest, constructive feedback, to work with groups, practice role-playing to gain insights, tutoring skills, conflict resolution, and peer mediation skills.
 Selection is made on the basis of information supplied on application forms and in a personal interview.
 Personal qualifications include: strong personal and interpersonal skills, good role modeling potential, and commitment and ability to catch up with classes missed due to training schedules.

 SOCIAL STUDIES

 "Don't Leave Home Without It!"